 This measure reports on people who have a regular GP or health service.
 Having a usual primary health-care provider is associated with good communication between the patient and provider, greater levels of trust and satisfaction with providers (Mainous et al. 2001; Schers et al. 2005) and better health outcomes for patients (Starfield 1998; Starfield & Shi 2004).
-Those with a usual primary care provider are more likely to receive care based on guidelines, preventive care and better coordination of care with other providers to meet patient need (Atlas et al. 2009; Forrest & Starfield 1996).
-Other benefits of having a continuous doctor-patient relationship include improved diagnoses, better medication management, avoidance of repeat tests or other interventions, and fewer hospitalisations, particularly for people with complex health-care needs (Hollander et al. 2009).
+Those with a usual primary care provider are more likely to receive care based on quidelines, preventive care and better coordination of care with other providers to meet patient need (Atlas et al. 2009; Forrest & Starfield 1996).
+Other benefits of having a continuous doctor-patient relationship include improved diagnoses, better medication management, avoidance of repeat tests or other interventions, and fewer hospitalisations. particularly for people with complex health-care needs (Hollander et al. 2009).

-Overall: In 2012-13 in the Northern Territory, 86% of Indigenous Australians (all ages) reported that they had a usual place to go for health problems and advice.
+Overall: In New South Wales in 2012-13, 85% of Indigenous Australians of all ages reported they had a usual place to go for health problems and advice.

-Nationally in 2012-13, 87% of Indigenous Australians reported that they had a usual place to go for health problems and advice (Table 3.17.1)
+Nationally, 86% of Indigenous Australians reported they had a usual place to go for health problems and advice (Table 3.17.1).

-Regular health care: In 2012-13 in the Northern Territory, Indigenous Australians reported that they usually went to a community clinic if they had a problem with their health (54%), followed by an Aboriginal Medical Services (AMS) (15%), a doctor or GP (14%) and a hospital (2.7%).
+Regular health care: In New South Wales in 2012-13, Indigenous Australians who had a problem with their health reported that they usually went to a doctor or GP (63%), followed by Aboriginal Medical Services (17%) and hospitals (3%).

-Nationally in 2012-13, 54% of Indigenous Australians reported they usually went to a doctor or GP, 17% went to an AMS, 9.8% went to a community clinic and 5.4% went to hospital (Table 3.17.1, Figure 3.17.1).
+Nationally, 54% of Indigenous Australians who had a problem with their health reported that they usually went to a doctor or GP, 17% went to an Aboriginal Medical Services, 10% went to community clinics and 5% went to hospitals (Table 3.17.1, Figure 3.17.1).

-Health care available in local area: In 2012-13 in the Northern Territory, 43% of Indigenous Australians reported that a doctor or GP was locally available, 34% had a hospital available, and 32% had an AMS available.
+Health care available in local area: In New South Wales in 2012-13.
+93% of Indigenous Australians reported that a doctor or GP was locally available, 81% had a hospital available. and 50% had an Aboriginal Medical Services available.

-Nationally in 2012-13, 83% of Indigenous Australians reported that a doctor or GP was locally available, 71% had a hospital available, and for 48% an AMS was available (Table 3.17.1, Figure 3.17.2).
+Nationally, 83% of Indigenous Australians reported that a doctor or GP who was locally available, 71% had a hospital available, 48% had an Aboriginal Medical Services available. and 42% had a community clinic available (Table 3.17.1, Figure 3.17.2).

-Preferred health care: In 2012-13 in the Northern Territory, 54% of Indigenous Australians reported that they preferred to go to a community clinic for health problems or advice, followed by an AMS (19%), followed by a doctor or GP (18%) and a hospital (7.1%).
+Preferred health care: In New South Wales in 2012-13, 61% of Indigenous Australians reported that they preferred to go to a doctor or GP for health problems or advice, followed by an Aboriginal Medical Services (32%), and hospital (4%).

-Nationally in 2012-13, 53% of Indigenous Australians reported that they preferred to go to a doctor or GP for health problems or advice, followed by an AMS (26%), a hospital (9.6%) and a community clinic (9.2%) (Table 3.17.1, Figure 3.17.3).
+Nationally, 53% of Indigenous Australians reported that they preferred to go to a doctor or GP for health problems or advice, followed by an Aboriginal Medical Services (26%), and hospital (10%) (Table 3.17.1, Figure 3.17.3).

-Figure 3.17.1: Types of regular health care used by Indigenous Australians, Northern Territory and Australia, 2012-13
+Figure 3.17.1: Types of regular health care used by Indigenous Australians, New South Wales and Australia, 2012-13